thetradedesk/ttd-workflows-java/docs/sdks/bulkjob/README.md

 ### Available Operations

-* [postBulkjobFirstpartydata](#postbulkjobfirstpartydata) - Submits a query for First Party Data to Hydra
+* [postBulkjobFirstpartydata](#postbulkjobfirstpartydata) - Submit a query for First Party Data to Hydra
+* [postBulkjobCallback](#postbulkjobcallback) - Used for receiving a callback from Hydra once a job is completed
-* [getBulkjobIdStatus](#getbulkjobidstatus) - Get the status of a bulk job you submitted earlier
+* [getBulkjobIdStatus](#getbulkjobidstatus) - Get the status of a bulk job workflow you submitted earlier

 ## postBulkjobFirstpartydata

-Submits a query for First Party Data to Hydra
+Submit a query for First Party Data to Hydra

 ### Example Usage